Microsoft/azure-docs.pt-pt/articles/data-factory/v1/data-factory-sftp-connector.md

 }
 ```

-#### <a name="example-sshpublickey-authentication-using-private-key-content"></a>Exemplo: Autenticação SShPublicKey utilizando conteúdo de chave privada
+#### <a name="example-sshpublickey-authentication-using-private-key-content"></a>Exemplo: Autenticação SshPublicKey utilizando conteúdo de chave privada

 ```json
 {